lizadeka/global_retail_electronics/README2.md

 ---

-## Power BI Dashboard & Report Structure
+## Power BI Dashboard

-The final Power BI report was designed as a five-page interactive business analysis report.
-Each page focuses on a specific business question and builds toward an overall management view.
+The Power BI dashboard was designed to provide an interactive view of sales, customer, product, channel, and profitability performance for **2016–2021**.

+The dashboard is organized into five pages, with each page answering a specific business question while allowing users to explore the data through interactive filters and metric selectors.

+---

 ### Page 1 — Sales Performance

 **Business Question:**
-*Where is the business generating revenue?*
+> Where is the business generating revenue?

+This page provides an executive-level overview of sales performance and highlights the main revenue sources across products, markets, sales channels, and time.

 #### KPIs
 - Total Revenue
 - Total Orders
 - Total Customers
 - Average Order Value

 #### Visuals
 - Revenue by Product Category
-- Revenue by Country
+- Revenue by Continent
 - Revenue by Sales Channel
 - Revenue Trend by Year

-#### Filter
+#### Filters
 - Year

-This page provides an overview of the company's sales performance and highlights the main revenue sources across products, markets, sales channels, and time.
+- Country

+The **Year** and **Country** slicers are page-level filters and apply across the dashboard visuals on this page.

 ---

-### Page 2 — Revenue & Profit Performance
+### Page 2 — Business Performance

 **Business Question:**
-*What changed after the 2019 peak?*

-#### KPIs
+> How are revenue, profitability, orders, and customer volume changing over time?

+This page focuses on the company's financial and business performance from **2016–2021**.
+Dynamic metric selectors allow multiple related metrics to be analyzed within the same visual without adding separate charts for each measure.

+#### Dynamic Financial Performance Trend

+A line chart allows users to switch between:

-- Total Revenue
+- Revenue
-- Total Orders
+- Profit
-- Total Profit
+- Profit Margin

+**Metric selector:**

+`Revenue | Profit | Profit Margin`

+The selected metric is displayed dynamically on the yearly trend chart.

+#### Dynamic Business Volume Trend

+A second line chart allows users to switch between:

+- Orders
-- Revenue Decline %
+- Customers

-#### Visuals
+**Metric selector:**

+`Orders | Customers`

+This allows users to compare business volume trends over time while keeping the dashboard layout compact.

+#### Other Page 2 Analysis

-- Yearly Revenue & Profit Trend
+- Yearly Revenue & Profit Performance
-- Revenue & Profit: 2019 vs. 2020
-- Yearly Orders & Customers Trend
-- Average Order Value Trend

-#### Filter

-- Year

-This page focuses on the company's revenue decline and compares revenue with profitability to understand the scale and persistence of the downturn.
+- Additional sales/business performance analysis

+The dynamic metric approach reduces visual duplication while allowing users to explore multiple performance measures interactively.

 ---

 ### Page 3 — Customer & Product Insights

 **Business Question:**
-*Who are our customers, and what drives sales?*
+> Who are the customers, and which products, categories, and brands are driving business performance?

+This page combines customer analysis with detailed product and profitability analysis.

 #### KPIs
 - Total Customers
 - Top Brand
 - Top Product Category
 - Average Order Value

 #### Visuals
 - Customers by Country
-- Top 10 Brands by Revenue
-- Units Sold by Product Category
+- Average Revenue per Customer by Country
 - Average Order Value by Sales Channel

-#### Filter
+- Revenue & Profit Performance Matrix

+#### Dynamic Revenue & Profit Performance Matrix

+The matrix provides hierarchical analysis across:

+**Brand → Category → Product**

+Users can switch the level of analysis using the interactive selector.

+The matrix evaluates:

+- Revenue
+- Profit
+- Profit Margin %
+- Orders
-- Year
+- Average Order Value

-This page examines customer distribution, brand contribution, product demand, and differences in order value across sales channels.
+This allows users to move from high-level brand performance into category and individual product performance without requiring separate visuals for each level.

 ---

-### Page 4 — Trends & Operations
+### Page 4 — Monthly Performance & Trends

 **Business Question:**
-*When does the business perform, and how is the operation performing?*
+> How does business performance change throughout the year?

+This page focuses on monthly performance patterns and operational trends across the **2016–2021** period.

 #### KPIs

-- Average Delivery Days — **4.53 days**
-- Peak Revenue Month — **February**
+- Peak Revenue Month
-- Peak Order Month — **December**
+- Peak Order Volume Month
-- Peak AOV Month — **April**
+- Peak Average Order Value Month
+- Average Delivery Time

 #### Visuals
 - Monthly Revenue Trend
 - Monthly Order Volume Trend
+- Monthly Average Order Value Trend
 - Average Delivery Time Trend
-- Monthly Average Order Value

 #### Filter

-- Year
+- Year + Quarter
+- Country

-This page focuses on monthly patterns, seasonality, customer spending behavior, and delivery performance.
+The page helps identify seasonal patterns, peak-performing months, changes in order activity, customer spending behavior, and delivery performance.

 ---

-### Page 5 — Executive Insights
+### Page 5 — Key Business Insights

 **Business Question:**
-*What should management take away from the analysis?*
+> What are the most important findings and business implications from the analysis?

+This page consolidates the key findings from Pages 1–4 into an executive-level summary, focusing on sales performance, profitability, customers, products, channels, and operational trends.

+#### Key Insights

+- **Sales & profitability:** Revenue and profit trends reveal periods of stronger and weaker business performance, while profit margin highlights changes in profitability beyond sales growth.
+- **Product performance:** Brand, category, and product analysis identifies the key revenue and profit contributors and highlights differences between high-revenue and high-margin products.
+- **Customer & geography:** Customer distribution and average revenue per customer reveal differences across markets and help identify higher-value customer locations.
+- **Sales channels:** Differences in average order value across channels provide insight into customer purchasing behavior and channel value.
+- **Customer & order trends:** Changes in customer and order volumes help explain movements in overall sales performance.
+- **Seasonality & operations:** Monthly trends highlight variations in revenue, order activity, AOV, and delivery performance throughout the year.

-#### Headline Cards
+#### Business Implications

+The analysis supports decisions around **product and brand prioritization, market performance, channel strategy, customer value, profitability management, seasonal planning, and operational improvement**.

+> **Overall takeaway:** Business performance should be evaluated using revenue, profitability, customer value, product performance, channel performance, and operational efficiency together rather than relying on revenue alone.

+---

+## Dashboard Interactivity

+The dashboard includes interactive controls to allow users to explore the data from different perspectives.

+### Page-Level Filters

+- Year
+- Country
+- Year + Quarter on applicable pages

+### Dynamic Metric Selectors

+The Power BI dashboard uses **Field Parameters** to allow users to switch the metric displayed in selected trend charts.

+Examples include:

+**Financial Performance**
-- Revenue Decline — **-49.11%**
+- Revenue
+- Profit
-- Profit Decline — **approximately -49.5%**
+- Profit Margin
-- In-Store Revenue — **~$44M**
-- Average Delivery Time — **4.53 days**

-#### Insight Sections

-**Revenue & Profit Decline**
-- Revenue fell sharply after the 2019 peak.
-- Profit declined from approximately $10.7M in 2019 to $5.4M in 2020.

-**Sales Channel**
-- In-store revenue is approximately $44M compared with $11M online.
-- AOV is relatively similar across channels.

-**Customers & Products**
-- Key countries, brands, and product categories contribute significantly to overall performance.

-**Seasonality & Operations**
-- February has the highest revenue.
-- December has the highest order volume.
-- April has the highest AOV.
-- Average delivery time is 4.53 days.

-#### Management Priorities

-1. Investigate the drivers of the revenue decline.
-2. Identify opportunities to strengthen online sales.
-3. Focus on high-performing products, brands, and markets.
-4. Plan around seasonal demand patterns.
-5. Monitor delivery performance over time.
+**Business Volume**
+- Orders
+- Customers

+This approach allows multiple metrics to be analyzed within a single visual while keeping the dashboard concise and reducing unnecessary visual duplication.

+### Hierarchical Product Analysis

+The Page 3 performance matrix uses a dynamic hierarchy:

+**Brand → Category → Product**

+This enables users to move between different levels of product analysis while evaluating revenue, profit, margin, orders, and average order value.
 ---

 ### Report Design Approach